kgilds/kwgsite/content/post/2018-06-06-package-progress.markdown

 I deleted the \code{function} reference to other functions in the documentation section.

 The only concern testing in the real world is that succcess_c did not load in current version of package.
-Another concern is that I need to think about the name of the varialbes; they seem to be the name of the functins which I am not jazzed about.
+Another concern is that I need to think about the name of the variables; they seem to be the name of the functions which I am not jazzed about.

+Tommorrow work on the academic enagement functions--start out in the report enviornment

 > Approx 80 minutes.